stackblitz/docs/docs/guides/integration/using-pr-new.md

 > <a href="https://pr.new/github.com/stackblitz/docs/edit/main/docs/guides/user-guide/what-is-stackblitz.md" target="_blank" rel="noopener noreferrer"><b>pr.new/</b>github.com/stackblitz/docs/edit/main/docs/guides/user-guide/what-is-stackblitz.md</a>

 You will be redirected to [Web Publisher](/guides/user-guide/content-updates-with-web-publisher) for a more pleasant editing experience.
-If you prefer to work in a full environment, click on the "Open in IDE" button and you will be redirected to [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor).
+If you prefer to work in a full environment, click on the "Open in IDE" button and you will be redirected to [StackBlitz editor](/guides/user-guide/working-in-stackblitz-editor).